irawoodring/343/lexing-and-regex/PITCHME.md

 Recall that a token is one or more lexemes.

-For instance, we may have the following tokens defined (note that this is not a regular expression!):
+For instance, we may have the following tokens defined (note that these are not regular expressions!):

 - ' ', '\t', 'n'         WHITESPACE
 - \+                      ADD_OP